ckw017/ckw017.github.io/_posts/2025-9-12-Berghain.md

-Normally it wouldn't make sense to publish a writeup on my strategy before the event is over, but at this point I'm fairly confident that everyone in the running for first has comparable strategies and the competition has turned into a lottery to see who can get the luckiest with their submissions submissions.
+Normally it wouldn't make sense to publish a writeup on my strategy before the event is over, but at this point I'm fairly confident that everyone in the running for first has comparable strategies and the competition has turned into a lottery to see who can get the luckiest with their submissions.
 I'll likely update this post again once the competition is over with some additional commentary.